homedownloadonline help

 Follow the steps below to learn how to combine different parts of the setup info (such as trigger banks, user patterns, audio output routings, and percussion groups) from different .TD0 backups.

 VDrumLib manages the copying of setup info in much the same way that it manages drum kit info.
-When you open a .TD0 file, the first item in the list will not be a drum kit.
-Instead, it will be labeled TD-20 Setup Info, and it will have the TD0 file extension listed in the kit number column.
-To copy this info, just select it by clicking on it with your mouse, then click the COPY button -- just like copying a drum kit.
+When you open a .TD0 or .TD9 file, the first item in the list will not be a drum kit.
+Instead, it will be labeled Setup Info, and it will have the TD0 file extension listed in the kit number column.
+To copy this info, just select it by clicking on it with your mouse, then click the Add button -- just like copying a drum kit.

 Step 2: Copy An Individual Component Of The Setup Info